 Increasingly we turn to the web or an app for goods and services.
 Both provide the ideal shop window for any business wanting to be seen and heard.
 As well as this, the use of software like PieSync

 allows for businesses to keep up to date with customer data and keeps it all in one place, for easier access.
 With technology playing a part in many businesses, it doesn’t come as a surprise.
 Apps have a further appeal because by their nature they are mobile.
 Mobile has become the number ONE media for consumers.
 To ignore this is to limit your business opportunities, reduce your market share and frankly, be left behind…the word on Commercial Street is written large and clear, get a mobile app, bring your website up to speed and link the two.
-Smartphone ownership is growing, for the first time ever more than 50% of all phone sales during the first quarter of 2013 were SmartPhones.
-Thats why Apps Mean Business.
+To keep their business productivity at the highest standards, businesses may decide to enlist the help of a Digital Transformation service that can ensure they go from strength to strength.
+By visiting the VANTIQ WEBSITE can give you all the information that you need to know to increase your market share and your profits.
+Smartphone ownership is growing, for the first time more than 50% of all phone sales during the first quarter of 2013 were SmartPhones.
+That’s why Apps Mean Business.

 An App will help grow your business, increase incomes, turnover and cash flow.

 An app is always on, always available and always putting your brand in front of your customers.